enen92/flask-samsung/README.md

 ##Setup

-The REST API depends on python-requests so run: `pip install requests` to install the module
+The REST API depends on python-requests so run: `pip install flask` to install the module

 ##Configuration
 It is important that the API knows how to translate channel names into button presses.
 You can setup your channels by editing the file `channels.json` identifying your TV channels and the respective position on the EPG.